EENI Global Business School

 2. To understand the role of the Intergovernmental Organization for International Carriage by Rail (OTIF) and the International Rail Transport Committee(CIT)

-6. To study the main conventions related to the Rail Transport of goods (COTIF Convention, CIM Convention, OSJD)
+6. To study the main conventions related to Rail Transport of goods (COTIF Convention, CIM Convention, OSJD)

 International Rail Transport Law.
 Uniform Rules concerning the Contract of International Carriage of Goods by Rail (CIM)